nicolasrochette/QCBio_RNAseq_workshop/exercises.md

 ### 5B: Tallying per-gene read counts

-Use HTSeq to count the number of reads mapping to each gene.
+1. Use HTSeq to count the number of reads mapping to each gene for sample `P10_rep1`.

 ```sh
 cd ~/QCBio_RNAseq1/day3/